 NetRegs provides a list of Water Legislation that may affect businesses in Scotland.

-Scotland’s Land Use Strategy sets out the need to demonstrate how an ecosystems approach might be taken into account in relevant decisions.
+Scotland’s third Land Use Strategy sets out the vision, objectives and policies to achieve sustainable land use.
 Making the most of communities' natural assets: green infrastructure explains how communities and those who serve them can use water in a way that works with nature.
 These principles are embedded in River Basin Management Plan practice and will be given increased prominence in future RBMP delivery programmes.

 Groundwater can be adversely affected by a range of activities and there is specific legislation and guidance covering each activity.
 SEPA’s website provides information on how proposed activities may have affect groundwater and how to comply with regulations aimed at managing and protecting it.